pyta-uoft/website/index.md

 ### W0107 Unnecessary pass {#W0107}

-This error occurs when a "pass" statement is used that can be avoided (or has no effect).
+This error occurs when a `pass` statement is used that can be avoided (or has no effect).

 ```python